SharePoint

 In the Authentication section, select OAuth 2.0 client credentials with JWT bearer as the authentication type and then enter the following details:

-• Client ID: Enter the client ID that is used for requesting access tokens.
+• In the Client ID field, enter the client ID that is used for requesting access tokens.
 This is the consumer key generated when you registered the app in the Azure portal.

-• Private key: Select the Secret Manager secret containing the contents of the private key file in PEM format.
+• In the Private key field, select the Secret Manager secret containing the contents of the private key file in PEM format.
 The private key should match the public key/certificate provided to Connector.

-• Azure Tenant: The Microsoft Online tenant being used to access data.
+• In the Azure Tenant field, enter the Microsoft online tenant being used to access data.

 JWT Bearer Certificate connection type